This article has links to products and services we love, which we may make commission from.

 Brunch/Lunch in the Old Town

-Head down the steps to Waterloo Place, walk along Princes Street and past the Balmoral Hotel with the clock tower you just saw from Calton Hill.
+Head down the steps to Waterloo Place, walk along Princes Street and past the Balmoral Hotel (read our Balmoral Hotel review!) with the clock tower you just saw from Calton Hill.

 From here, you can either walk through the Waverley Train Station to Market Street or walk past the station and turn left at Waverley Bridge.